Natural Features of Kansas

 Beyond that, to the center of the state and including the Flint Hills, the area was largely mixed tallgrass prairie with floodplain forests.
 The notable exception is the oak-hickory Cross Timbers area, which persists in pockets from Chautauqua to Greenwood to Woodson to Labette counties.

 Agricultural and silvicultural actives have significantly altered the potential natural vegetation in Kansas.
 And urban sprawl from Johnson and Wyandotte counties to Shawnee County and much of eastern Sedgwick County has obfuscated those vegetative communities.
 Few stands of old-growth forest persist and most arable prairies have been converted to a monoculture of croplands (wheat, sorghum, soybeans, corn, and cotton predominately).
-Only the areas with significant topographical relief (Red Hills Prairie, Smoky Hills, etc), are too rocky (Flint Hills) or have been set aside (Cimarron National Grassland) have been spared the plow.
+Only the areas with significant topographical relief (Red Hills Prairie, Smoky Hills, etc), that are too rocky (Flint Hills), or have been set aside (Cimarron National Grassland) have been spared the plow.

 Kansas Potential Natural Vegetation.

-Climate — Kansas's climate can be characterized in terms of three types according to the Köppen climate classification: it has humid continental, semi-arid steppe, and humid subtropical.
+Climate — Kansas's climate can be characterized in terms of three types according to the Köppen climate classification: it has a humid continental, semi-arid steppe, and humid subtropical.
 The eastern two—thirds of the state has a humid continental climate, with cool to cold winters and hot, often humid summers.
 Most of the precipitation falls during both the summer and the spring.

 The western third of the state has a semiarid steppe climate.
 Summers are hot, often very hot, and generally less humid.
 Winters are highly variable between warm and very cold.
 The western region receives an average of about 16 inches of precipitation per year.
 Chinook winds in the winter can warm western Kansas into the 80 degrees Fahrenheit range.